 Create an annual review process + subcommittee for the Executive Director

 The Executive Director oversees the execution of the mission and strategy provided by the Steering Council.
-They are the primary interface to ICSI’s administration, and coordinate activity in the 2i2c Teams.
+They are the primary interface to CS&S administration, and coordinate activity in the 2i2c Teams.
 The Executive Director oversees each team, and makes tie-breaking decisions if they are at an impasse in decision-making.
 The Executive Director reports to the Steering Council.

 The current Executive Director of 2i2c is listed on the Our Team page of the website.

 2i2c Teams carry out the mission of 2i2c with a specific focus or project.
-They are made up of staff funded through ICSI, employees at other organizations providing in-kind support, or volunteers contributing their time to 2i2c.
+They are made up of staff funded through CS&S, employees at other organizations providing in-kind support, or volunteers contributing their time to 2i2c.
 Each team has a decision-making process as well as a scope.

 You can find a list of teams below.

 Team focus: Build infrastructure for the 2i2c Hub service, contributions to open source contributions for projects that underlie this infrastructure, and development of a bootstrap business model around that service.

 Governance: Lazy consensus-seeking, or via delegation to individuals or groups within that team.
 This does not currently follow a formal process, but is made in good-faith conversation across the 2i2c repositories and issues.